nayaba/pw-lesson-02/README.md

 #### Understanding JavaScript's Flexibility

 JavaScript is a versatile language that can be used in various environments.
-While it's commonly associated with web development in combination with HTML and CSS, it can also run independently on the command line, or on a server, using environments like Node.js.
+While it's commonly associated with web development in combination with HTML and CSS, it can also run independently on the command line (aka in the [Terminal](https://github.com/nayaba/pw-dev-tools#the-terminal-your-command-center)), or on a server, using environments like Node.js.
 This lesson focuses on JavaScript itself, not its interaction with HTML and CSS.

 #### The JavaScript Engine